Simulate Known Subjects Using Emperical Bayes Estimates (Etas/Phis)

 .

-.
-The restriction is that all subjects (values of
+The restriction is that all subjects (values of ID

-) in the simulation input data must have been used in the
+simulation input data must have been used in the estimation input

 to work, ID

-(ETAs) that define the subject.
-For models estimated with FOCEI,
+the estimation.
+For models estimated with FOCEI, the ETAs are stored in

 file produced by Nonmem.
-For SAEM/IMP-based estimation this file cannot
+This file must be

-be used, and the user must have stored the ETAs in output table files
+file, and the user must have stored the ETAs in

 .